 The App Store is a competitive marketplace, with over 1000 apps submitted every day.
-Design plays a large part in a user’s decision to download an app.
+With so much competition, mobile app design plays a large part in a user’s decision to download an app.

-Appealing design and navigation is a sure way to stand out amongst the masses.
-App design has rapidly evolved since the first iPhone was released.
-In this article, we will chart the evolution of app design up to present day and attempt to predict the future.
+Appealing mobile app design and navigation is a sure way to stand out in a saturated marketplace.
+Mobile app design has rapidly evolved since the first iPhone was released.
+In this article, we will chart the evolution of app design up to present day and attempt to predict the future of app design.

-App design in recent years has moved away from skeuomorphism to flat design.
+In recent years, mobile app design has moved away from skeuomorphism to flat design.
 Flat design refers to two-dimensional approach, which favours functionality and user experience.
 The introduction of flat design shifted the focus to minimalism, something which has continued to rise in popularity in all aspects of design, from mobile interfaces to interiors.
 Flat design focuses on clean, crisp user interfaces, substituting obvious ques for simplistic design.
 The comparison between the original Facebook app and the current, demonstrates this shift.
 3D style buttons are replaced with flat images and text is kept to a minimum.
 Another clear example of the shift to flat design is shown in the various versions of the popular City Mapper app. .
 As the images above show, the original design focused on elevated buttons whereas by version 3.0 the design is flat.

 Google also released their own design guidelines in 2014, Material design.
 In many ways, Google’s Material design is about adding back the depth which is removed in flat design.
 Elements such as responsive animations and transitions and lighting and shadow effects are all included in Google’s take on design.

-Here at Red C, we are obsessed with design.
-Our in-house design team innovative design, .
+Here at Red C, we are obsessed with design and believe that outstanding, intuitive User Experience (UX) and User Interface (UI) design lay the foundation for a successful digital product.
 Get in touch today for a free quote.

 Provide us with your contact details and we will contact you shortly.